| Judy

 sent it to my customer, and I received such a nice letter back

 in return.
 He even sent me a book written by his father.
+You see,

 sometimes I have good contact with my customers, people who